niravkpatel28/React-Calculator/README.md

 # React-Calculator
-Creates a simple calculator with basic mathematical operations
+Creates a simple calculator with basic mathematical operations.